Gameeso/openkit-server/README.md

 	Replace the <> values by your own api key and client id

 6. You are now ready to build!
 Run: `packer build -var-file=packer_variables.json -only=digitalocean packer.io.json`
-7. After a while you have a snapshot named 'Gameeso < random timestap >', which you can use to set up gameeso servers.
+7. After a while you have a snapshot named 'Gameeso < random timestamp >', which you can use to set up gameeso servers.
 8. After instantiating a snapshot, your server is automatically booted and running at your ip on port: 3000

 ##Building your image from source (not needed for development)